SALES: 1-844-255-7932 | SUPPORT: 1-800-586-3784

 • Use extra caution on steep and low-slope roofs

-Similarly, scaffolding, the second highest rated serious violation in 2014, poses serious safety risks for workers.
-There were 4,533 total serious violations reported that year.
+Scaffolding poses serious safety risks for workers.
+There were 2,835 total serious violations cited last year.
 To ensure worker safety, a qualified person must design, construct, and load scaffolding using a tested layout.
 This OSHA regulation is especially important for construction workers who are working at heights greater than 10 feet.

 For more information on scaffolding regulations, visit OSHA's "A Guide to Scaffold Use in the Construction Industry".
 For training on OSHA's scaffolding regulations, you can earn a certificate of completion here.